-The discount rate for the net periodic benefit cost used in the calculation of the postretirement health benefits was 4.90% for the three and six months ended January 31, 2024, and 3.82% for the three and six months ended 2023.
+The discount rate for the net periodic benefit cost used in the calculation of the postretirement health benefits was 4.90% and 3.82% for the three months ended October 31, 2023, and 2022, respectively.
 The medical cost trend assumption for postretirement health benefits was 8.20%.
 The graded trend rate is expected to decrease to an ultimate rate of 4.90% in fiscal year 2044.